gem/global_embodied_carbon_model/README.md

 Each regional repository contains the following folders and subfolders:

  1) **Average_Annual_Embodied_Carbon**: This folder includes data on embodied carbon resulting from repair and reconstruction activities due to earthquake damage.
-It contains summaries of Average Annual Embodied Carbon (AAEC) for all countries in the region, and the embodied-carbon seismic risk map of the region
+It contains summaries of Average Annual Embodied Carbon (AAEC) for all countries in the region, and the embodied-carbon seismic risk map of the region;

  2) **Replacement_Embodied_Carbon**: This folder includes data on embodied carbon associated with replacing existing buildings with new constructions following destructive events.
 It covers material production (modules A1- A3) and construction (modules A4-A5) of new structures, as well as end-of-life processes (modules C1-C4) of existing damaged buildings.